dyamand/dyamand.github.io/src/doc/docs/tests/eventing.md

 !!! success "_b.5.7_ Building an event with whatever input provided, should generate an event (non-null)" !!! success "_b.5.8_ When creating an event, invoking publish should publish the created event" !!! success "_b.5.9_ When creating an event, the created event should contain the names the installation information component provides"

+## Listener disposal

+!!! success "_b.6.0_ Creating and disposing N listeners, should not leave any non-disposed ExternalCodeExecution instances"